Padmaprabha: Biography as per Jain traditions

 From the realm of gods, the being that was Aparajit descended into the womb of queen Susima, wife of the king of Kaushambi.
 One day, queen Susima had a desire to sleep on a bed made up of lotus flowers.
 As this was a desire of a pregnant mother, the gods made arrangements for its fulfillment.
 On Krishna Dwadashi (twelfth day of the waning fortnight) of the month of Kartik, the queen gave birth to a son.
 The new born had a soft pink glow like lotus flowers.
 The king named him as "Padmaprabha" (meaning one with lotus-like glow).
+His height is mentioned as 250 dhanusha.
+He is said to have lived for 3,000,000 purva.

 In due course, the prince became young and was married.
 When his father left for spiritual practices, Padmaprabh ascended the throne.
 After a long and successful reign, when through his threefold knowledge he knew that the right moment has come, he became an ascetic.
 After six months of spiritual practices, on the full moon day of the month of Chaitra he attained omniscience under a banyan tree.
 Propagating right religion for a long time, Bhagavan Padmaprabh wandered around and at last arrived at Sammetshikhar.
 He attained Nirvana on the eleventh day of the dark half of the month of Margshirsh.

+Padmaprabha is said to have been born 90,000 crore sagara after his predecessor, Sumatinatha.
+His successor, Suparsvanatha, is said to have been born 9,000 crore sagara after him.